Quantum algorithms based on quantum trajectories: New Algorithm

 All that is left is to upperbound the right-tail of the distribution for $N(T)$ which is the random variable representing the number of quantum jumps occurring in an interval of time $T$.
-Since $N(T) \sim \mathrm{Pois}(\Gamma T)$ we can apply the Chernoff bound for the upper tail of the Poisson distribution, Theorem 5.4 of \cite{Mitzenmacher_Upfal_2005}, to find
+Applying Theorem~\ref{thm:pois} of Appendix~\ref{app:B} we find $N(T) \sim \mathrm{Pois}(\Gamma T)$, thus we can apply the Chernoff bound for the upper tail of the Poisson distribution, Theorem 5.4 of \cite{Mitzenmacher_Upfal_2005}, to find

 Equations~\eqref{eq:circuiterrorupperbound} and~\eqref{eq:tvdupperbound} allow us to write down the final upperbound on the error of our simulation as

 \end{proof}